How does this medication work? What will it do for me?

 80 mg/12.5 mg

-Each bilayered, oblong-shaped, uncoated tablet, the telmisartan layer being white and the hydrochlorothiazide layer being red, marked "BOEHRINGER INGELHEIM" and "H8" on the white layer, contains telmisartan 80 mg and hydrochlorothiazide 12.5 mg.
+Each bilayered, oblong, uncoated tablet, the telmisartan layer being white and the hydrochlorothiazide layer being red, marked "BOEHRINGER INGELHEIM" and "H8" on the white layer, contains 80 mg of telmisartan and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: iron oxide (red), lactose monohydrate, magnesium stearate, maize starch, meglumine, microcrystalline cellulose, povidone, sodium hydroxide, sodium starch glycolate, and sorbitol.

 80 mg/25 mg

-Each bilayered, oblong-shaped, uncoated tablet, the telmisartan layer being white and the hydrochlorothiazide layer being yellow, marked "BOEHRINGER INGELHEIM" and "H9" on the white layer, contains telmisartan 80 mg and hydrochlorothiazide 25 mg.
+Each bilayered, oblong, uncoated tablet, the telmisartan layer being white and the hydrochlorothiazide layer being yellow, marked "BOEHRINGER INGELHEIM" and "H9" on the white layer, contains 80 mg of telmisartan and 25 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: iron oxide yellow, lactose monohydrate, magnesium stearate, maize starch, meglumine, microcrystalline cellulose, povidone, sodium hydroxide, sodium starch glycolate, and sorbitol.

 How should I use this medication?